ned-kelly/docker-multicontainer-airtime/README.md

 Have fun!

-**WAIT 5 OR SO MINUTES FOR THE CONTAINER TO BOOTSTRAP BEFORE TRYING TO ACCESS THE CONTAINER FOR THE FIRST TIME!**
+**WAIT 30 SECONDS OR SO FOR THE CONTAINER TO BOOTSTRAP BEFORE TRYING TO ACCESS THE CONTAINER FOR THE FIRST TIME!**

 ## Things to note / hack fixes: